Emotions Where Art Thou: Understanding and Characterizing the Emotional Latent Space of Large Language Models: Experiments

-Comparing Table \ref{tab:model_cos_mse} with Table \ref{tab:universality_metrics} underscores a central tension.
+Comparing the alignment metrics in Table \ref{tab:universality_metrics_abbr} with the geometric faithfulness and structural stability metrics underscores a central tension.
 The layer-averaged cosine similarities and regression errors suggest that all models align well with the synthetic emotional manifold, often with small differences across families.
 Yet the stress and distortion metrics reveal that, within the same models, relational structure can still be substantially warped—sometimes across large fractions of layers.
 This discrepancy reflects the fact that centroidal and regression-based measures capture global alignment, whereas stress and distortion expose finer-grained deviations in how relative distances between emotions are preserved.
 Thus, high apparent alignment at the aggregate level can coexist with local irregularities in the geometry of emotional spaces; however, linear probing shows that these spaces can still usefully and predictably predict emotion, even if there is some distortion between the synthetic and human-written spaces.
+Taken together, these results indicate that the claims concern the directional organization of the emotional subspace rather than strict isometry, and that the local warping revealed by stress and distortion is expected in high-dimensional compression while remaining compatible with a functionally coherent and manipulable emotional manifold.

-\section{Model Psychology}
+\subsection{Model Psychology}

 Having established the external consistency of emotional geometry across datasets, we now turn inward, asking how these emotions are internally structured within the model, and what this reveals about the model’s implicit psychological architecture.